Folding traditional detailing into a 1960s-era home.

-Board & Vellum gutted and reimagined the whole house, giving it a more traditional style.
-The interior — previously quite dark, thanks to brick-clad and wood paneled walls — was transformed with white trim, bright detailing (such as the hand-glazed tile in the kitchen).
+We gutted and reimagined the whole house, giving it a more traditional style.
+The interior — previously quite dark, thanks to brick-clad and wood-paneled walls — was transformed with white trim, bright detailing (such as the hand-glazed tile in the kitchen).

 The exterior of the house received a dose of character with brick, corbels, and a curved eyebrow dormer above the front entry, which also gives the home office area its distinctive barrel ceiling.